AnderUstarroz/sol-cerberus-website/docs/docs/get-started/add-permissions.md

 - `Role` -> `Resource` -> `Permission`

+## How to add permissions

+There are two ways to add permissions:

+- [Add permission using the SC manager] (recommended)
+- [Add permission using the JS SDK]

 ## Demo program example

 `Rules` are easier to understand using our [demo program] as an example.